Once kids can look at 3D pop up books without bending the paper art, introduce them to these best pop up books — that they won’t want to put down!

 Love You: A Pop-Up Book by David A. Carter

-Each two-page spread tells the reader a sweet message such as “you are blossoms in the sky” plus “(eye symbol) love you“.
+Each two-page spread tells the reader a sweet message.
 But what makes this book stand out are the exquisite pop-ups that are colorful, geometrical, and delicate.
-This book would be a great gift for favorite adult or child!
+This book would be a great gift for your favorite adult or child!
 (I posted a quick video of the interior on Instagram here.)

 Beauty and The Beast: A Pop-up Book of the Classic Fairy Tale by Robert Sabuda